felipedmnq/felipedmnq/README.md

 ### Hey there👋

-I'm Felipe Demenech Vasconcelos.
+My name is Felipe Demenech Vasconcelos.

 I'm an Environmental Engineer with experience in water treatment process and water treatment systems.
-Nowadays I'm in a learning path to become a Data Scientist (the future is now:crystal_ball:).
+Nowadays I'm in a learning path to become a Data Engineer (the future is now:crystal_ball:).

 [![Linkedin Badge](https://img.shields.io/badge/-View&nbsp;profile&nbsp;on&nbsp;LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felipe-demenech/)](https://www.linkedin.com/in/felipe-demenech/)

-- :four_leaf_clover: I’m a Environmental Engineer learning to become a Data Engineer.
+- :four_leaf_clover: I'm a Environmental Engineer learning to become a Data Engineer (and join both knowledges).
 - 🔭 I’m currently looking for opportunities.
 - 🌱 I'm currently in a learning path with focus on Data.
 - 📫 How to reach me: [E-mail](mailto:felipedmnq@gmail.com), [LinkedIn](https://www.linkedin.com/in/felipe-demenech/)